 Prolonged exposure to cold temperatures weakens our body’s immune system.
 Using your HVAC system to maintain a comfortably warm temperature will in turn keep your body warm enough to ward off those cold and flu germs that can keep you miserable and unable to get out of bed for a couple of weeks or more.

 HVAC systems lock many germs out of the house

 Proper maintenance of your furnace equipment and regular changing of the filters can drastically cut down on the dust that gets into your home, and some filters are made to filter out certain germs and contaminants as well.
 The result of these steps is cleaner air, which reduces your chance of developing cold and flu symptoms to begin with.
 But if sickness happens, your home’s cleaner air greatly reduces the severity of your symptoms and speeds up your recovery time.

 HVAC systems take out excessive moisture that breeds germs

-Excess moisture plus warm temperatures equals an ideal environment for germs to grow.
+Excess moisture plus warm temperatures equal an ideal environment for germs to grow.
 The best way to keep the moisture down is by properly ventilating your home with exhaust fans in bathrooms and the kitchen where humidity tends to accumulate, which can lead to health issues.
-Taking moisture out through proper ventilation not only helps to keep you from getting the cold or flu but it also safeguards you from a variety of other germs that can make you sick as well.
+Taking moisture out through proper ventilation not only helps to keep you from getting the cold or flu but also safeguards you from a variety of other germs that can make you sick as well.